jeffbyrnes/railsless-deploy/README.markdown

 ## Usage

-Open your application's `Capfile` and make it look like this, the last three lines are the magic. also you can safely remove line two if you won't be loading additional plugin files. (this is a railsism):
+Open your application's `Capfile` and make it begins like this, the last three lines are the magic:

-    load 'deploy' if respond_to?(:namespace) # cap2 differentiator
-    # Dir['vendor/plugins/*/recipes/*.rb'].each { |plugin| load(plugin) }

     require 'rubygems'
     require 'railsless-deploy'